Reporting and paying VAT

 If you run a business within the agriculture, animal product, horticulture, market gardening, forestry or fisheries sector, the deadline for submission and payment is 10 April.
 You can also include sales from another sector in this tax return for VAT if the sales in that sector do not exceed NOK 30,000 during the year.
 If you exceed this limit, you must register the other activity for VAT separately.
 You can do this even if the sales in other industry do not exceed NOK 50,000.

-The interest rate on overdue VAT payments (the penalty interest rate) is set to 8.5% for the first six months of 2018.
+The interest rate on overdue VAT payments (the penalty interest rate) is set to 8.75% for the first six months of 2019 and 9.25% for the last six months of 2019.
 The penalty interest rate is set every six months.

 An enforcement fine can be imposed in the event of late or non-submission of mandatory information to the Norwegian Tax Administration or if the information that is provided contains obvious errors.
 Make a note of the deadlines and make sure you submit on time.